Skip to content

 Generate a CSR - Invalid Input

-If any special characters are required in any of the mentioned fields, you may use the following steps:
+If any special characters are required in any of the mentioned fields, follow these steps:

 1. Fill out the Create a CSR (Certificate Signing Request) form, but avoid any special characters (in our example, we replaced Test Company with & with Test Company with):